-The introductionof Surahs highlight the period of revelation, the merits of reciting the Surah, the major themes and the intra-and inter-surah coherence.
-An introduction to each Surah also sheds light on the socio-economic, political, historical and cultural environment of seventh century Makkah/Medina in particular and the Arabian peninsula in general at the time of revelation.
+The introduction of Surats (chapters) highlights the period of revelation, the merits of reciting the Surat, the major themes and the intra-and inter-surat coherence.
+An introduction to each Surat also sheds light on the socio-economic, political, historical and cultural environment of seventh-century Makkah/Medina in particular and the Arabian peninsula in general at the time of revelation.

-I have used footnotes to add value to the communicative process of translation, their absence could lead to misunderstandings, I have used them for; explaining metaphors, the figurative language of Quran, circumstances of revelation can help to understand the background and the context of events.
+We have used footnotes to add value to the communicative process of translation, their absence could lead to misunderstandings, we have used them for; explaining metaphors, the figurative language of the Quran, and circumstances of revelation that can help to understand the background and the context of events.

-This heading in the margin of the Arabic page is there to encourage the reader to reflect on Quranic teachings; think deeply about the section or a verse; contemplate on its meanings, using reason, emotion and spiritual insights.
-Intense focus is going on, this is a great spiritual activity, worship closeness to the Lord.
+This heading in the margin of the Arabic page is there to encourage the reader to reflect on Quranic teachings; think deeply about the section or a verse; contemplate its meanings, using reason, emotion and spiritual insights.
+Intense focus is needed.
+This is a great spiritual activity and encourages getting you close to the Lord.
 Its purpose is to gain inspiration from the Quranic reading.
 The Messenger (peace be upon him) said: “a moment’s reflection is better than 60 years of worship.”
-This makes the Quran reader more certain of the revelation, they will experience the revelation, as one focuses on single-point whether an object or an idea.
+This makes the Quran reader more certain of the revelation.
+They will experience the revelation, as one focuses on a single point, whether an object or an idea.

-- I have kept some Arabic and Islamic words for their accuracy and emotional charge.
+- We have kept some Arabic and Islamic words for their accuracy and emotional charge.

 - Capitalisation has been used when reference is made to Allah, the pronouns, titles, the 99 names of Allah, the major concepts and terms in Islamic studies.

-- I have used italics rather than parenthesis for any extra word(s) that I add for explanation or to clarify ellipsis, a common feature of Quranic style where things are left unsaid.
+- We have used italics rather than parenthesis for any extra word(s) that we add for explanation or to clarify ellipsis, a common feature of Quranic style where things are left unsaid.

 - Ayah numbers are at the start of the English translation but are noted at the end of the Arabic text.